Antonio-Villarreal/IntroToSWEProject/README.md

 --  Learn the agile methodology
 -- Project planning, backlog, forecasting, and retrospectives.
 --Learn continuous integration, collaboration, version control and software testing.
 -   Work in a team oriented environment.
  --Task distribution, communication and coordination.
- -Learn to break down tasks and define responsibilities.
+ --Learn to break down tasks and define responsibilities.
- -Learn to use supporting tools for team collaboration.
+ --Learn to use supporting tools for team collaboration.
 -   Create solutions systematically.
 --Learn to create design models.
 --Develop implementation that is consistent with design.